jennysloane/jfsloane/content/blog/air_quality/index.md

 As someone who’s lived in many cities including Baltimore, Syracuse, and Sydney, I know that allergies and asthma can change with different climates and geographic locations.
 My most recent move has brought me to Houston, Texas.

 Living in the states most of my life, I was prepared for my allergies to be bad in the fall.
 So I was pleasantly surprised when I hardly noticed any allergy symptoms during my first fall in Houston.
-I ended up getting Covid last October, but even then I didn’t experience any trouble breathing.
+I did end up getting Covid last October, but even then I didn’t experience any trouble breathing.

 So what has triggered my asthma these past few weeks?
 In this blog post, I investigate whether it could be related to air quality and/or allergies.